-- iii.
-Cases of more alleged severe academic misconduct may be referred by the Summary Findings Committee to the Misconduct Committee.
-Students will be expected to attend the Misconduct Committee meeting in person. - iv.
-The Committees, taking into account the extent of the academic misconduct, will decide the academic penalty.
-There is a range of penalties that can be applied by one or other Committee.
-The following penalties can be imposed: - a) A written reprimand which will then be added to the student's file; - b) Reduction or cancellation (e.g. a recorded mark of zero), with or without loss of credit, of the examination paper or other assessed work in relation to which unfair practice occurred; - c) Reduction or cancellation (e.g. recorded marks of zero), with or without loss of credit, of all assessed work for the course / programme unit(s) in which the malpractice occurred; - d) Disallowance of a re-assessment of the piece of work in which the unfair practice occurred or of all assessed work for the course / programme unit(s) in which the malpractice occurred; - e) Reduction or cancellation (e.g. recorded marks of zero), with or without loss of credit, of all examination papers and other assessed work taken during the particular examination period; - Reduction or cancellation (e.g. recorded marks of zero), with or without loss of credit, of all examination papers and other assessed work taken during the academic year; - g) Reduction by the Examining authority of the class of degree by one or more classes from that which would have been awarded in the event that any examination paper or any other assessed work to which the misconduct relates had not formed part of the syllabus for the degree; - h) Award of a lesser qualification; - i) Suspension from the Institute or exclusion from classes and/or further examinations for a specified period; - j) Expulsion from the Institute;
+a) A written reprimand which will then be added to the student's file;

+- b) Reduction or cancellation (e.g., a recorded mark of zero), with or without loss of credit, of the examination paper or other assessed work in relation to which unfair practice occurred; - c) Reduction or cancellation (e.g. recorded marks of zero), with or without loss of credit, of all assessed work for the course / programme unit(s) in which the malpractice occurred; - d) Disallowance of a re-assessment of the piece of work in which the unfair practice occurred or of all assessed work for the course / programme unit(s) in which the malpractice occurred; - In the event of b) or c) above, when a student is awarded a mark of zero or a failing mark for academic malpractice, they will normally lose the associated credits, and therefore will be expected to re-sit/resubmit an assessment in order to achieve the credit for that unit.

+Cases of alleged more severe academic malpractice will be referred to the Academic Integrity Review Tribunal.
+In addition to the penalties above, the Tribunal have the power to also impose any of the following:

-In the event of b), c), e) or f) above, when a student is awarded a mark of zero or a failing mark for academic malpractice, he/she will normally lose the associated credits, and therefore will be expected to re-sit/resubmit an assessment in order to achieve the credit for that unit.
+- e) Reduction or cancellation (e.g., recorded marks of zero), with or without loss of credit, of all examination papers and other assessed work taken during the particular examination period; - f) Reduction or cancellation (e.g., recorded marks of zero), with or without loss of credit, of all examination papers and other assessed work taken during the academic year; - g) Reduction by the Examining authority of the class of degree by one or more classes from that which would have been awarded in the event that any examination paper or any other assessed work to which the misconduct relates had not formed part of the syllabus for the degree; - h) Award of a lesser qualification; - Suspension from the Institute or exclusion from classes and/or further examinations for a specified period; - j) Expulsion from the Institute; - In the event of e) or f) above, when a student is awarded a mark of zero or a failing mark for academic malpractice, they will normally lose the associated credits, and therefore will be expected to re-sit/resubmit an assessment in order to achieve the credit for that unit.

-- v.
-Students may appeal against penalties imposed by the Summary Findings Committee, or Misconduct Committee in the case of procedural irregularity or in the light of new evidence which could not have been presented to the original hearing. - vi.
+Students may appeal against penalties imposed by the Academic Integrity Review Panel or Academic Integrity Review Tribunal on the grounds of procedural irregularity or in the light of new evidence which could not have been presented to the original hearing.

 Students with credit awarded as a result of a referral or compensated work will not be eligible for the award of distinction but only a merit or a pass.
-This also includes referrals, or compensation, as a result of the Summary Findings Committee process.
+This also includes referrals, or compensation, as a result of the Malpractice Panel process.